 Many parents worry that placing their reflux baby on their back to sleep might result in them choking on their own spit up.
 However, this position does not increase the risk of choking, and is, in fact, safe.
 According to the AAP, “Sleep position does not increase the risk of choking and aspiration in infants, even those with gastroesophageal reflux, because infants have airway anatomy and mechanisms that protect against aspiration.”

-To learn more about safe sleep practices and the reasons behind them, visit our blog on safe sleep.
+To learn more about safe sleep practices and the reasons behind them, visit the blog on safe sleep.